twocode/pages/_posts/2014-06-25-Apple-A7-CPU-Flush-To-Zero-Behavior.md

 ---

-According to ARMv8 manual, when FZ (Flush-to-Zeto) bit in FPCR register iset, the floating-point value will be flushed to zero.
+According to ARMv8 manual, when FZ (Flush-to-Zeto) bit in FPCR register is set, the floating-point value will be flushed to zero.
 Apple A7, however, seems to fail such rule.
 The situation was observed on **FRECPE** scalar instructions.

 Taking **FRECPE** as the example - `frecpe d5, d24`, where: